 - How to wash the area of your body to be operated on

 Carefully following these instructions will help your surgery go more smoothly.
-In addition, Dr. Epstein, Dr. Gutowski, and their staff will be available to answer any questions you might have or any concerns that arise.
+In addition, Dr. Epstein and his staff will be available to answer any questions you might have or any concerns that arise.
 Please don’t hesitate to contact us.

 What can I expect after surgery?